San-peeo/SynthGen/README.md

   - misc = miscellaneous function, like custom Map Plotting or M-MoI solver;
   - utils = Python utilities (e.g. freeing memory);
   - *lib_dep.py* = dependencies and required Python packages.
-    Each function is provided with documentation and help for the input variables

 - **main_lib.py**: Import file from `lib` directory

 - **Planets_ConfigFiles.py**: Contains configuration classes for each supported planetary body (Mercury, Venus, Earth, Moon, Ganymede).
 Each class provides bulk parameters, data file paths, and interior structure models.
 See also the previous dataset section (Moon interior models is WIP).
   - *interface_type*: choice options for the interface topographies:
     - `sph`          = perfect sphere (no topography);